Spectacular pyramids and ruthless pharaohs: The rise and fall of Egypt's Old Kingdom

 However, it appears that the incline of the sides was too steep and cracks in the structure may have meant that the project was abandoned.

-Sneferu appeared to have recognized the problem and moved on to build his third pyramid.
+Sneferu appeared to have recognized that the main problem was the steep sides, and moved on to build his third pyramid.

 Ancient Egyptian bent pyramid